prateekNG/batao-ai/README.md

 Batao can be an invaluable tool for programmers:

-* **Code Feedback:**  Ask Batao to review your code by providing it within a markdown file using code blocks.
+* **Code Feedback:**  Ask Batao to review your code by providing it within a markdown file using code blocks or by using the `-r` flag.
 Get suggestions for improvement, potential errors to look for, and best practice reminders.
 * **Debugging Help:**  Describe the bug you're encountering along with relevant code snippets in a file.
 Batao can help identify the source of the problem and may even suggest solutions.
 * **Practice Coding Challenges:** Ask Batao to create programming challenges for you.
 This is a great way to solidify concepts and prepare for technical interviews.
 * **Code Explanation:** Don't understand a concept or block of code?
 Ask Batao to explain it in simpler terms by putting the code in a Markdown file and adding your question as a prompt.
 This is like having an instant coding tutor.